natstpt/Makrukthai-Assistant/README.md

-# Makruk Assistant
+# Makrukthai Assistant
 ![Makrukthai Assistant Screenshot](https://raw.githubusercontent.com/natstpt/Makrukthai-Assistant/main/screencapture2.png)
 ![Makrukthai Assistant Screenshot](https://raw.githubusercontent.com/natstpt/Makrukthai-Assistant/main/screencapture1.png)

-Makruk Assistant is a Python application that helps users analyze Makruk (Thai Chess) positions by suggesting the best moves using the Fairy-Stockfish chess engine.
-It captures a screenshot of the Makruk board, detects the pieces, and displays the suggested moves as transparent colored dots on the board.
+Makrukthai Assistant is a Python application that helps users analyze Makrukthai (Thai Chess) positions by suggesting the best moves using the Fairy-Stockfish chess engine.
+It captures a screenshot of the Makrukthai board, detects the pieces, and displays the suggested moves as transparent colored dots on the board.

 ## Features

-- Captures a screenshot of the Makruk board.
+- Captures a screenshot of the Makrukthai board.
 - Detects the pieces on the board using OpenCV and template matching.
 - Generates a FEN (Forsyth-Edwards Notation) string representing the board position.
 - Passes the FEN string to the Fairy-Stockfish chess engine to get the best moves.